rdooley2/Scripting-Lab/README.md

 </ul>

 <h2>Summary</h2>
 The File Integrity Monitor I developed functions by asking the user for a file path to monitor.
-After a valid file path is provided, the script collects the hashes of each file and stores them in a text file.
+After the user provides a valid file path, the script collects the hashes of each file and stores them in a text file.
 Next, the script transfers all the hashes from the text file into a newly created dictionary.
-Finally, if any changes occur within the specified folder, the script will alert the user, via the console, of these changes.
-The script is written to detect when a selected file path has had its files deleted or modified and if new files are created.
-It does this by comparing the contents of the dictionary to the current hashes of the specified file path.
+Finally, the script will alert the user via the console if any changes occur within the specified folder.
+I wrote the script to detect and report when the system deletes, modifies, or creates new files in the selected path.
+It does this by comparing the dictionary's contents to the current hashes of the specified file path.

 <h2>Languages and Utilities Used</h2>